Robert E. Howard: Conan

 Howard probably began to work on the novel in February 1934, starting to write Almuric (a non-Conan, sword and planet science fiction novel) but abandoned it half way.
-This was followed by another abortive attempt at a novel, this time a Conan novel which later became Drums of Tombalku.
+This was followed by another abortive attempt at a novel, this time a Conan novel that later became Drums of Tombalku.
 The third attempt at writing the novel was more successful, resulting in Howard's only Conan novel The Hour of the Dragon, which was probably started on or around March 17, 1934.
-This novel combines elements of two previous Conan stories, "Black Colossus" and "The Scarlet Citadel," with Arthurian myth and provides an overview of Conan and the Hyborian age for the new British audience.
+This novel combines elements of two previous Conan stories, "Black Colossus" and "The Scarlet Citadel", with Arthurian myth and provides an overview of Conan and the Hyborian age for the new British audience.
 Howard sent his final draft to Denis Archer on May 20, 1934.
 He had worked exclusively on the novel for two months, writing approximately 5,000 words per day, seven days a week.
 Although he told acquaintances that he had little hope for this novel, he had put a lot of effort into it.
 However, the publisher went into receivership in late 1934, before it could print the novel.
 The story was briefly held as part of the company's assets before being returned to Howard.
 It was later printed in Weird Tales as a serial over five months, beginning with the December 1935 issue.

 Howard may have begun losing interest in Conan in late 1934, with a growing desire to write westerns.
 He began to write, although never finished, a Conan story called "Wolves Beyond the Border".
 This was the first Conan tale to have an explicit (Robert W. Chambers-influenced) American setting, although American themes had appeared earlier, and the only one in which Conan himself does not appear.
-His next story was based on his unfinished material and became "Beyond the Black River" which not only used the different American-frontier setting but was also, in Howard's own words, a "Conan yarn without sex interest."
+His next story was based on his unfinished material and became "Beyond the Black River", which not only used the different American-frontier setting but was also, in Howard's own words, a "Conan yarn without sex interest."
 In another novel twist, Conan and the other protagonists have, at best, a pyrrhic victory; this was rare for pulp magazines.
 This was followed by another experimental Conan story, "The Black Stranger", with a similar setting.
 The story was, however, rejected by Weird Tales, which was rare for later Conan stories.
 Howard's next piece, "The Man-Eaters of Zamboula", was more formulaic and was accepted by the magazine with no problems.
-Howard only wrote one more Conan story, "Red Nails," which was influenced both by his personal experiences at the time and an extrapolation of his views on civilization.
+Howard only wrote one more Conan story, "Red Nails", which was influenced both by his personal experiences at the time and an extrapolation of his views on civilization.